SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-DYSF gene mutations also cause another dysferlinopathy called distal myopathy with anterior tibial onset.
-In this condition, the muscle weakness is most apparent in the muscles of the lower legs.
-This condition first becomes apparent in a muscle called tibialis anterior, which is located at the front of the lower leg and helps to flex the foot.
-Distal myopathy with anterior tibial onset later affects the muscles of the upper leg, and affected individuals eventually require wheelchair assistance.
+DYSF gene variants also cause a condition called distal myopathy with anterior tibial onset.
+This condition is characterized by myopathy that is most apparent in the muscles of the lower legs.
+The first muscle affected is typically the tibialis anterior, which is located at the front of the lower leg and helps to flex the foot.
+The myopathy associated with this condition worsens over time.

 Other Names for This Gene